-The interconnecting transmission lines of the Generation Project include laying of 203km-long 735kV line between Gull Island and Churchill Falls and 60km-long double-circuit 230kV line between Muskrat Falls and Gull Island.
+The interconnecting transmission lines of the Generation Project include laying of a 203km-long 735kV line between Gull Island and Churchill Falls and a 60km-long double-circuit 230kV line between Muskrat Falls and Gull Island.
 These lines will be installed to the north of the Churchill River with the support of lattice-type steel structures.

-The Transmission project includes construction of a substation to convert a portion of AC power into DC in Gull Island and to reverse the DC into AC at Soldier’s Pond.
-It also involves laying of 407km-long and 60m-wide overhead HV DC line between Gull Island and Strait of Belle Isle, placing of three to five submarine cables in the strait of Belle Isle and 760km-long overhead HV DC cables from strait of Belle Isle to Avalon Peninsula.
+The Transmission project includes the construction of a substation to convert a portion of AC power into DC in Gull Island and to reverse the DC into AC at Soldier’s Pond.
+It also involves the laying of a 407km-long and 60m-wide overhead HV DC line between Gull Island and Strait of Belle Isle, placing of three to five submarine cables in the strait of Belle Isle and 760km-long overhead HV DC cables from strait of Belle Isle to Avalon Peninsula.

-Transmission Link will facilitate transportation of 800MW of power from LCP to the island while creating opportunity for future power exports.
+Transmission Link will facilitate transportation of 800MW of power from LCP to the island while creating opportunities for future power exports.
 It is an important component of the province’s energy plan released by the government of Labrador and Newfoundland in September 2007.

 Construction of one of the three cables was completed in January 2015 and concrete placement in the spillway was completed by Astaldi Canada in October 2015.

 Construction on the Labrador-Island Link project between Muskrat Falls and Churchill Falls began in May 2014.
 Parallel high-voltage alternating current (HV AC) transmission lines are being constructed in Labrador to connect Muskrat Falls and Churchill Falls generating stations.